SebastianAchilles/sound-of-sorting/README.md

 container's type is used as the template parameter though; the iterator type `T::iterator` or value type `T::value_type` may be derived from it as necessary.

+Additional, `sort` is passed a callback function of type `callback_type<T>`.
+This callback is what triggers the production of actual sounds.
+Call it whenever you operate on two elements of the array in a characteristic way.
+Ususally, this would be when you either swap two elements or when you compare two element.
+As a rule of thumb, the number of `callback` calls should scale according to the complexity of the sorting algorithm.
+Pass `callback` the two _values_ (not the iterators) of the elements being operated on.

 New sorting algorithms need to be `#include`'d and added to a `std::map` in the header `sort.hpp`.
 The two positions are marked with comments.
 No modification of any other sources should be required.